Gaudencio Rosales: Implementing Summorum Pontificum

 The guidelines that Rosales wrote for implementing the 2007 motu proprio Summorum Pontificum were reported to have been criticized by Darío Castrillón Hoyos, President of the Ecclesia Dei Commission, as too restrictive.
 Rosales denied that he had forbidden use of the "Traditional Latin Mass" in his archdiocese, saying he had only opposed celebration by priests of the dissident Society of St. Pius X.

 Abortion

 On September 16, 2010, Cardinal Rosales issued a pastoral letter expressing the Catholic Church’s condemnation of abortion and recalling the excommunication imposed by the Church on those who procure it or help others to do so.
 "A deliberately procured abortion is a moral evil and the Catholic Church attaches the canonical penalty of excommunication on those who procure it and on those who help obtain abortion", the pastoral letter read.

-Auxiliary Bishops
+Auxiliary bishops

 Below is the list of auxiliary bishops who served during Rosales' term as Archbishop of Manila.
-The auxiliary bishops are also Vicar-Generals of the archdiocese.
+The auxiliary bishops are also Vicars-General of the archdiocese.